Deaf/Hard of Hearing

 The Services for Students with Disabilities office (SSD) provides sign language interpreting and C-PrintTM captioning services for Virginia Tech students in regularly scheduled classes and labs.
 It is the responsibility of the sponsoring department or college to arrange and fund sign language interpreting, C-Print™ or other transcription/captioning services for sponsored events or conferences in order to provide accessibility under the Americans with Disabilities Act.

-For further information regarding captioning, sign language interpreting requests, speech-to-text captioning requests, or assistive listening device requests by university colleges and departments, please contact University Americans with Disabilities Act (ADA) Services at 540-231-9331 or email@example.com.
-You may also obtain clarification and further information by contacting James Bell at 231-3788 or firstname.lastname@example.org.
+For further information regarding captioning, sign language interpreting requests, speech-to-text captioning requests, or assistive listening device requests by university colleges and departments, please contact the university's Office for Equity and Accessibility at 540-231-2010 or firstname.lastname@example.org.
+You may also obtain clarification and further information by contacting James Bell at 231-3788 or email@example.com.

 The links below lead to external sites and will open in a new tab/window: